 Risks of Not Using a Financial Analysis Payment Processor

-Popular merchant account providers such as Paypal, Square, and Stripe are well-known, but they do not work with high-risk industries.
+Popular merchant account providers such as Paypal, Square, and Stripe are well-known, but they do not supply high risk merchant accounts.
 They prefer low risk accounts to support and will revoke your account if you get set up with them initially.
 Even as an experienced financial analyst in your industry, traditional payment processors will not accept your merchant account application.

 The financial analysis industry involves non-physical products, which is not the type of business that standard payment processors get involved in.
 Tier one, traditional payment processors such as Paypal and Square are more welcoming to standard business models and markets.
 Industries such as clothing, accessories, and even electronics are more welcome with standard payment processors than financial analysis companies.

 If you apply for your merchant account via a tier one processor and you receive an approval, you are putting your business at risk.
 Some of the risks of using a standard payment processor when building your financial analysis business include:

 A frozen account will be unable to process client transactions.
 This can happen after days, weeks, or months of processing seemingly without issues.
 In many cases, you may not even be aware of an issue with your payment processor until your account it closed.
 This prevents you from processing card payments until your account is resolved or closed.